Hasso Plattner Institute for Digital Engineering: History

 The HPI was founded in October 1998 as a public–private partnership.
 The private partner is the Hasso Plattner Foundation, which is the administrative body responsible for the HPI and its only corporate member.
 The foundation's legal status is that of a GmbH, a limited-liability company according to German law.
 As the public part of the partnership, the State of Brandenburg provided the estate where several multi-storey buildings were built to form a nice campus.
 Hasso Plattner declared to provide at least 200 million Euros for the HPI within the first 20 years.
 He is also actively involved as a lecturer and head of the chair on Enterprise Platform and Integration Concepts, where the in-memory technology was developed.
 In 2004, he received his honorary professorship from the University of Potsdam.

 Since 2007, the HPI maintains a particularly close cooperation with the Hasso Plattner Institute of Design, part of Stanford University's School of Engineering.
 In addition to the exchange of students and scientists, an annual workshop on Design Thinking is held in Germany.
 German companies are simultaneously involved in joint international development projects between Potsdam and Palo Alto aimed at simplifying the implementation of such projects on both sides of the Atlantic with the help of tele-teaching technology.

 openHPI

-In 2012, based on HPI's long lasting tele-TASK research project, openHPI has started to work. openHPI is an Internet educational platform for offering massive open online courses (MOOCs), which is embedded in a global social network.
-It offers free interactive online courses about different topics in information technology.

-Participants can become familiar with basic topics of computer science, and IT systems engineering as well as with advanced current research topics in IT.
-They also have the ability to discuss issues and to develop solutions in a virtual community with participants from around the globe.
+In 2012, based on HPI's tele-TASK research project, openHPI began operations. openHPI is an Internet educational platform for offering massive open online courses (MOOCs), which is embedded in a global social network.
+It offers interactive online courses about topics in information technology.
+Participants can become familiar with basic topics of computer science, and IT systems engineering along with current research topics in IT.